-Here’s a list of the courses I’ve taught as instructor of record (recent syllabi linked):
+Here’s a list of some of the courses I’ve taught as instructor of record (recent syllabi linked):

 - Introduction to Moral Theory, University of North Carolina at Chapel Hill (Spring 2020)